Looking to sync Google and Outlook/Microsoft calendars in Outlook? See this post instead.)

 Sync Multiple Calendars to Google Calendar with CalendarBridge

-To sync her calendars in CalendarBridge she simply connects her accounts using the familiar “sign in with Google” and “sign in with Microsoft” used all over the Web (the login is hosted by Google/Microsoft — CalendarBridge never sees users’ Google or Microsoft credentials).
+To sync her calendars in CalendarBridge she simply connects her accounts using the familiar “sign in with Google” and “sign in with Microsoft” process (the login is hosted by Google/Microsoft — CalendarBridge never sees users’ Google or Microsoft credentials).

 Here is her CalendarBridge dashboard after she has added her two Google accounts and an Office 365 account:

-Then she walks through a simple 4-step process to configure how she wants her calendars synced to one another.
-Here she has configured three bidirectional syncs among the three accounts:
+Then she walks through a simple process to configure how she wants her calendars synced to one another.
+Here she has configured six syncs among the three accounts:

 Within a few minutes, events from her secondary calendar (on her Gmail account) are synced to her primary calendar (on her Gsuite account):